michael2012z/BitBible/markdown/KJV/files/Gen.md

 20. But as for you, ye thought evil against me; but God meant it unto good, to bring to pass, as it is this day, to save much people alive.

 21. Now therefore fear ye not: I will nourish you, and your little ones.
-And he comforted them, and spake kindly unto them.kindly…: Heb. to their hearts
+And he comforted them, and spake kindly unto them.

 22. And Joseph dwelt in Egypt, he, and his father’s house: and Joseph lived an hundred and ten years.

-23. And Joseph saw Ephraim’s children of the third generation: the children also of Machir the son of Manasseh were brought up upon Joseph’s knees.brought…: Heb. born
+23. And Joseph saw Ephraim’s children of the third generation: the children also of Machir the son of Manasseh were brought up upon Joseph’s knees.

 24. And Joseph said unto his brethren, I die: and God will surely visit you, and bring you out of this land unto the land which he sware to Abraham, to Isaac, and to Jacob.